-The intensity, frequency and directional forces that can be recorded will be different with every patient, so that observed effects may vary.
+The intensity, frequency and directional forces of the grinding will be different with every patient, so the observed effects it has may vary.
 Some patients will exhibit wear facets limited to the anterior teeth; some will have destroyed posterior teeth; some will present with wear limited only to a specific quadrant, jaw or side; and some will show wear and tear on all teeth.
 A number of people are diagnosed to be grinding teeth on a regular basis and these patients are prescribed with the appropriate treatment, based on their need.
 One of the main questions people ask is why they grind their teeth and this is important to investigate when seeking a solution.
 To better manage the condition, it is essential that the cause is known:

 Side-Effect of Medications and Medical Conditions: Night grinding is also observed as a drug side-effect.
-A patient taking psychotropic drugs such as antipsychotics and antidepressants, may develop teeth grinding as a side-effect of drug use and it may also manifest the habit as a side-effect of digestive problems.
+A patient taking psychotropic drugs such as antipsychotics and antidepressants may develop teeth grinding as a side-effect of drug use and it may also manifest the habit as a side-effect of digestive problems.

-Sleep Disorders: Sleeping disorders are found to be related with teeth grinding.
+Sleep Disorders: Sleeping disorders are found to be related to teeth grinding.
 It is believed that people who are found to be suffering from different kinds of sleep disorders are at a higher risk of developing the habit.

 Malocclusion or Uneven Bite: When a patient loses a tooth or a few teeth, changes occur in the mouth of the patient such as migration of the teeth to a position that gives them an uneven bite.
 Malocclusion affects the joints that control the movements of the jaw and these series of events are often believed to cause teeth grinding in some people.
-An uneven bite destabilizes the occlusion of the jaw, bringing considerable stress that causes bruxsim.
+An uneven bite destabilizes the occlusion of the jaw, bringing considerable stress that causes bruxism.

 Looking at the root of the problem is essential because it gives you a better picture of the condition.
 When you know what is causing it, problem elimination achieves a higher success rate.
 This is true for all kinds of medical conditions and this is true for bruxism.
 Once you’ve ascertained why you might be grinding your teeth, you can ascertain the appropriate treatment and start protecting your teeth from any further damage.